INTO-CPS-Association/example_digital-twin_incubator/software/digital_twin/data_access/influxdbserver/README.md

 2. Open http://localhost:8086/ on your browser.
 3. Alternative, open a terminal in the container: `docker exec -it influxdb-server /bin/bash`

-# Initial Setup of Database
+# Initial Setup of IDatabase

 This has been done once, and there's no need to repeat it.
 But it is left here in case we lose the file [influxdb.zip](./influxdb.zip).